RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/mid_march_check_in.md

 1. __[Microformats](https://microformats.org/wiki/microformats2),
    [Micropub](https://www.w3.org/TR/micropub/),
-   and [Webmentions](https://www.w3.org/TR/webmention/)__: Microformats are a way of adding smantic labels to otherwise-standard HTML, basically describing structured ways to construct and read types of information, like "a personal profile" or "a comment on a blog post" within the existing structure of a web page.
+   and [Webmentions](https://www.w3.org/TR/webmention/)__: Microformats are a way of adding semantic labels to otherwise-standard HTML, basically describing structured ways to construct and read types of information, like "a personal profile" or "a comment on a blog post" within the existing structure of a web page.
 Micropub is a protocol for sending and receiving messages of those types, and webmention is a related protocol for notifying systems when someone publishes those types of messages.
 These standards have evolved primarily out